| |

 |

-I would have enjoyed going a little slower and just soaking in the rustic beauty of this canyon, but our pace was quick since we wanted to complete the hike before darkness set in.
+I would have enjoyed going a little slower and just soaking in the rustic beauty of this canyon, but our pace was quick since we wanted to complete the hike before darkness sets in.

 As we approached the bend before the falls, the quietness was a little disconcerting.
 As we rounded the bend, a waterless falls stood before us.
 Only a trickle of moister wetted the massive rock face of the normally showy water falls.
 Photo

-An Asian couple sitting adjacent to the falls was startled when we arrived.
+A couple sitting adjacent to the falls was startled when we arrived.
 They were the only others we saw the whole trip on this Tuesday evening.

 Andrew was lured into jumping off a rock 20 feet into a large green pool.
 He climbed back up the rocks and jumped again.
 Drew joined him.
-The delightful setting around the falls tempted us to linger, but good sense promoted us to leave with enough time on the clock to make it safely back before dark.
+The delightful setting around the falls tempted us to linger, but good sense prompted us to leave with enough time on the clock to make it safely back before dark.

 What a nice hike!
 Photo